 One method you could consider is to add a “control” element to your experiment.

 There are lots of ways you could add a control.
-One method I have found useful is put the race car back to its initial settings for the last run of your practise session.
+One method I have found useful is put the racecar back to its initial settings for the last run of your practice session.